Fanny (1961 film): Plot

 On Césario's first birthday, Panisse takes the train to Paris on business.
 While he is gone, Marius returns, on a short leave.
-He visits Fanny, and upon learning her child is his, apologizes to Fanny.
-He knows now that she said those things only to make him go.
+He visits Fanny and, upon learning her child is his, apologizes to Fanny.
+He knows now that she said those things only to make him follow his passion for the sea.
 Marius tells her that he wants her back, but César comes in before anything can happen.
 Panisse arrives home early.
 Knowing that Fanny will not leave without the boy, he says that he will not try to stop Fanny from going with Marius, but he will not part with the child.
 Fanny tells Marius she loves him, but she will not take Césario from Panisse.
 Marius leaves without Fanny or his child.

-Ten years later, Césario (Joel Flateau) is looking forward to his birthday party.
+Ten years later, Césario is looking forward to his birthday party.
 After being taken to the waterfront, Césario wanders off and meets the Admiral.
 The Admiral takes the boy sailing without telling anyone and reunites him with Marius, though Césario has no idea who Marius is.
 Marius, who is now working in a garage, is overjoyed to see his son, but when Panisse is told the boy is missing, he is stricken and taken to his room.
 Fanny is shocked to find Césario with his father.
 She announces that Panisse is dying, and Marius drives them home.

 When they arrive at the house, Panisse calls for Césario to sit with him.
 Fanny goes outside and talks with Cesar and Marius.
 Marius expresses his bitterness and announces his plans to leave for the United States the next day.
 Fanny explains to Marius that she never told him about the baby because on the day he left, she hoped he would turn around and not get on the boat.
 When he did not, she felt betrayed and angry.
 Fanny goes to Panisse.
 On his deathbed, Panisse dictates a letter asking Marius to marry Fanny and be a father to Césario.
 His only request is that the boy keep the last name, Panisse.